Muriel Scott: Suffrage activism

 Arabella Scott was arrested, released and re-captured a number of times, under the 'Cat and Mouse' Act, where starving and force-fed prisoners were allowed out to recuperate but expected to return to complete their full sentences.

+Perth Prison protests

 In June 1914, Muriel Scott wrote to the prison authorities asking where they held Arabella.
 When she found out it was in Perth, and that Arabella was on a hunger strike and was at risk of force-feeding, Muriel Scott led a group of 3,000 protestors to the gates of Perth Prison to object to this cruel treatment.
 This raised sympathy for the women within the town, and due to the size of the protest, and risk of disturbances, police from across Scotland were called in to help.
 Arabella however wrote on 21 July 1914, that she did not want any personal attacks on the prison staff.

 Her sister was released later, but Muriel Scott told reporters that the protests on the streets would continue every night and that the WSPU were looking for premises in the town.

-Once World War One was declared, the government pardoned all suffragette prisoners, including Muriel Scott.
-Muriel Scott returned to university to study Russian in 1916.
+When World War One was declared in August 1914, the government pardoned all suffragette prisoners, including Arabella Scott.